mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

      alt="default graph"
      width="100%">

-And that is how dask can be used to construct a complex system of equations with reusable intermediary calculations.
+And that is how Dask can be used to construct a complex system of equations with reusable intermediary calculations.

-## How we used dask in practice
+## How we used Dask in practice

-For our credit modeling problem, we used dask to make a custom data structure to represent the individual equations.
+For our credit modeling problem, we used Dask to make a custom data structure to represent the individual equations.
 Using the default example above, this looked something like the following:

 ```python
 class Default(Equation):